Anaclet12/SQL-Data-Analytics-Project/README.md

 # SQL-Data-Analytics-Project

-A comprehensive collection of SQL scripts for data exploration, analytics, and reporting.
-These scripts cover various analyses such as database exploration, measures and metrics, time-based trends, cumulative analytics, segmentation, and more.
-This repository contains SQL queries designed to help data analysts and BI professionals quickly explore, segment, and analyze data within a relational database.
-Each script focuses on a specific analytical theme and demonstrates best practices for SQL queries.

-# Data Analytics Project

 This repository is the **second phase** of my [Data-Warehouse-Project](https://github.com/Anaclet12/SQL-Data-Warehouse-Project) — extending the work from **data integration and modeling** to **data analysis and insight generation**.

-The project demonstrates the complete analytical journey, from structured data stored in the warehouse to actionable business insights through **SQL-based exploration**, **statistical reasoning**, and **visual storytelling**.
+The project demonstrates the complete analytical journey, from structured data stored in the warehouse to actionable business insights through **SQL-based exploration** and **statistical reasoning**.

 ---